-- For long shutdown periods, or to isolate the pump for maintenance, close suction gate valve.
+- For long shutdown periods, or to isolate the pump for maintenance, lock-out power to pump and close suction gate valve.
 If no suction valve is used and the pump has positive suction head, drain all liquid from suction line to terminate liquid flow into pump suction nozzle.
 Remove plugs in pump drain and vent taps, as required, and drain all liquid from the pump volute casing. - If freezing conditions will exist during long shutdown periods, completely drain the pump and blow out all liquid passages and pockets with compressed air.
 Freezing of pump liquid can also be prevented by filling the pump with antifreeze solution.

-IV.
+SECTION IV.
 MAINTENANCE

 WARNING: Do not attempt any maintenance, inspection, repair or cleaning in the vicinity of rotating equipment.
-Such action could result in personal injury to operating personnel.

 Before attempting any inspection or repair on the pump, the driver controls must be in the "OFF" position, locked and tagged to prevent injury to personnel performing service on the pump.
+Inspection, maintenance and repair should be performed by trained, qualified personnel only.